t1819/Automated-Gardening-System/README.md

---Thanks to Vivek V. for sharing his project details.
+--Thanks to Vivek V. for sharing your project details.